 Before we dive into starting plants from seed, there are a few things you will need to have first.

-1. First, you will need a place to grow your plants.
-A place that is preferably warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.
+1. First, you will need a place to grow your young plants or seedlings.
+A place that is warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.

 2. Next, you will want a stand of sorts to hold your flats of delicate plants.
-Sure you can purchase stands and pretty elaborate growing systems.
-But I like to do things on the cheap.
-To reuse what I have on hand before heading out to the store to buy.
-If you have shelf that you are not using or a table that you can repurpose.
-Something that is sturdy and can hold a few plats of plants.
+Yes, you can purchase stands and pretty elaborate growing systems.
+But I like to do things on the cheaper side and try to reuse what I have on hand before heading out to the store to buy.
+If you have a shelf that you are not using or a table that you can repurpose this would be a great project for them.
+Look for something that is sturdy and can hold a few flats of plants.

 How To Start Tomato Plants From Seed

 You know those plant containers your plants come in?
 Well, never EVER throw those out.
 They are more durable than you think and perfect to use when starting your new batch of seedlings.

 I believe I am in my 10th year with these containers and they are still holding strong.

 I also have the trays the plants came in which are really convenient when you are moving from inside to outside.